Molcas/OpenMolcas/doc/source/users.guide/programs/extf.rst

               %%Keyword: LINEar <advanced>
               This keyword enables the linear external force between two atoms.
               <HELP>
               This keyword works by specifying 4 parameters, each one in its own line after the keyword itself.
 First parameter (Integer) is the first atom number following the numeration of the geometry.
 Second parameter (Integer) is the second atom number.
-Third parameter is the force (Float) in Hartree/Bohr applied along the vector between the two atoms.
+Third parameter is the force (Float) in nanonewton applied along the vector between the two atoms.
 Fourth parameter is 0 or 1 (Bool), where 0 indicates a repulsive force, and 1 is for an attractive force.
               </HELP>
               </KEYWORD>